MaximilianoGarcia716/Portfolio/README.md

 In adition to being a native Spanish speaker, I have [english C2](https://efset.org/cert/wq7khc) level.

-Next is presented a recap of my proyects, being produced alone or in a team, they all have a repository including code that you can check, but at the moment they all in Spanish.
+Next is presented a recap of my proyects, being produced alone or in a team, they all have a repository including code that you can check, but at the moment they are mostly in Spanish.

 # Index:
 - [Exploration holonomic differential robot for search and rescue](#Item1)